Oversight Obligations

 Notification of changes

 Once registered, under article 5 of the Designated Businesses (Civil Penalties) Order 2015, a designated business must advise the Authority of any changes in its circumstances within 14 days of the change occurring.
-The Authority must be notified if the change is to any information submitted at registration, such as contact information, as well as the appointment and resignation of any specified person.
+The Authority must be notified if the change is to any information submitted at registration, such as but not limited to:

 To notify the Authority of any change, login into the online portal on the Authority’s website and create the relevant form.
 The system will then notify the Authority who will approve the changes or revert with any queries.
 Full guidance can be found in the user guide.